Paulagot/bingo/README.md

 - **Auto-play Functionality**: Automatically call Bingo numbers for a seamless experience.
 - **Real-Time Updates**: Instant updates for all players in a room.
 - **Winner Celebration**: Confetti for the winner and a message for other players.
-- **Smart Contracts to manage prize pool**: curently available on sepolia testnet,
+- **Solana program to manage prize pool**: curently available on Solana Devnet,

 ---

 ## Prerequisites

-- **Sepolia testnet tokens to mint and play with**: inlcuding mint button for testnet USDC.
+- **Solana testnet tokens to mint and play with**: inlcuding mint button for testnet USDC.
-- **requires testnet Eth to launch smart contract and game**: host requies sepilia testnet eth to launch a game.
+- **requires testnet SOL to launch smart contract and game**: host requies testnet SOL to launch a game.
 Ensure you have the following installed:
 - [Node.js](https://nodejs.org/)
 - [npm](https://www.npmjs.com/)